Application deadline is the first working day of October

 Funds will be paid to successful applicants once the approval process is complete.

 Reporting and funding conditions

-Fund recipients are asked to submit a copy of the thesis/dissertation upon completion.
+Fund recipients are asked to submit a copy of the thesis or dissertation upon completion.

 Fund recipients are required to publicly acknowledge the Alberta government’s financial support.
 Recognition may be on print, online, through media outlets or event opportunities.